peak-gao/code-notes/js-basics-short-notes.md

     - Bubble 2 encompasses the scope of foo, which includes the three identifiers: a, bar and b
     - Bubble 3 encompasses the scope of bar, and it includes just one identifier: c
 - Scope bubbles are defined by where the blocks of scope are written, which one is nested inside the other, etc
-    - The bubble for bar is entirely contained within the bubble for foo, because (and only because) that's where we chose to define the function bar
-    - Notice that these nested bubbles are strictly nested.
-We're not talking about Venn diagrams where the bubbles can cross boundaries
-        - In other words, no bubble for some function can simultaneously exist (partially) inside two other outer scope bubbles, just as no function can partially be inside each of two parent functions

 #### Look-ups
-- The structure and relative placement of these scope bubbles fully explains to the Engine all the places it needs to look to find an identifier
+- scope bubbles fully explains to the Engine all the places it needs to look to find an identifier
 - In the above code snippet, the Engine executes the console.log(..) statement and goes looking for the three referenced variables a, b, and c
     - It first starts with the innermost scope bubble, the scope of the bar(..) function
     - It won't find a there, so it goes up one level, out to the next nearest scope bubble, the scope of foo(..)